CtrlK

 Actionability

-Nearly every section provides copy-paste ready commands with real flags and parameters.
-The API section is especially strong with concrete operation IDs, flag usage, and jq filter examples.
-No pseudocode — all executable.
+Nearly every section provides copy-paste ready commands with specific flags, parameters, and real examples.
+The API section is especially thorough with concrete operation IDs, flag usage, and jq filter examples.
+The upgrade section gives an executable two-step process with a real Dockerfile snippet.

 3 / 3